 I coach that the front squat is an attempted back squat but the neck and head are in the way.
 This means that your goal is to get the bar as close to your back as you possible can.
 The higher on your shoulders the bar is, the easier it will be to establish the most efficient mechanics.
 You should feel the bar literally resting on your shoulders and physically pushing against your neck.
 The second the bar begins to slide away from your neck and down your shoulders you will tend to be pulled forward, making the squat WAY more difficult.

 This can be uncomfortable, so be sure to practice this with an empty bar so that you can adapt to the feeling.
-It's never fun to rack off a crazy heavy weight and feel like you're being choked out.
+It's never fun to rack off a crazy heavyweight and feel like you're being choked out.

 2. Engage Your Arms

-Something that is incredibly common for most squats is people forget to engage their upper body pre lift.
+Something that is incredibly common for most front squats is people forget to engage their upper body pre-lift.
 Squatting trains your legs, sure; but you need your entire body involved if you expect to get the most out of it.
 This especially holds true for the front squat.
 If you soften up your upper body, you'll let the bar pull you forward and just like the first point, you won't be squatting with very efficient mechanics.
 Take a big breath, poof out your chest, tense up your shoulders, and drive your elbows UP.
-This tensions will fire up all the muscles in your upper body, and also right down your midline helping to keep your entire body engaged throughout the lift.
+These tensions will fire up all the muscles in your upper body, and also right down your midline helping to keep your entire body engaged throughout the lift.

 3. Balance Your Decent

 It's common to cue driving your butt back on a squat.
 This makes sense to me in that it forces athletes to recruit their glutes as the main mover of a large leg exercise.
 You would obviously want your glutes and hamstrings to be very, very involved in any form of squat.
 The issue with this cue on a front squat is that the second you drive your butt back, you allow for a forward inclination of your torso, allowing the bar to pull you forward, and leading to the issues that the first two points generally have.
 The goal is to stay upright.
-To do so you simply drop straight down to perform this squat.
+To do so you simply drop straight down to perform this front squat.
 Don't push the butt back like crazy, don't slide the knees forward.
-Simply break the the crease of the hip and knees simultaneously and think about dropping your butt directly down to the floor.
+Simply break the crease of the hip and knees simultaneously and think about dropping your butt directly down to the floor.